By DR A. ARULESWARAN

 There are numerous definitions that can be obtained from the internet search engines, however, the essence of these definitions are in-fact referring closely to the four elements initially stated and also staying current and relevant to the dynamic marketplace.

-Apple, one of the pioneer of digital transformation demonstrated during the iPhone launch in 2007, on how it compared against existing mobile phones in the market.
-Essentially, comparing it to the top selling mobile phones then, in terms of how smart the phone was and how easy it was to use a smart phone.
+Apple, one of the pioneers of digital transformation demonstrated during the iPhone launch in 2007, on how it compared against existing mobile phones in the market.
+Essentially, comparing it to the top-selling mobile phones then, in terms of how smart the phone was and how easy it was to use a smartphone.

 What made both innovation successful wasn’t just the technology but the business model around it that addressed the four key elements of value creation, therefore innovating the business model.

-The tendency for traditional companies having little understanding about the interdependencies between value creation for its customers and its inherent weaknesses, makes it easy for startups to almost immediately put these companies out of contention.
+The tendency for traditional companies having little understanding of the interdependencies between value creation for its customers and its inherent weaknesses makes it easy for startups to almost immediately put these companies out of contention.

 Are Malaysian businesses ready for digital transformation?